ChristianBirchler/ticket-tagger-analysis/results/README.md

 In the original study Ticket Tagger ([Link to the original Repository](https://github.com/rafaelkallis/ticket-tagger) ) has an average F-Score of 0.826.
 Out of all the models we tested not one reached the 0.8 mark for this dataset.<br>

-  For the pandas dataset we tested we got better results:<br>
-   With Weka the following models passed the 0.8 mark: <br>
+For the pandas dataset we tested we got better results.
+With WEKA the following models passed the 0.8 mark:
-  J48 <br>
+- J48
-  RandomForest <br>
+- RandomForest
-  AdaBoost<br>
-  LogitBoost<br>
+- AdaBoost
+- LogitBoost

 With Binary Relevance in MEKA only RandomForest passed the 0.8 mark but J48 came close with up to 0.793. <br>
 The best result with Rafaels original dataset we achieved with RandomForest in WEKA.
 The highest F-Score overall we got by using AdaBoost with  J48 on the Pandasdataset, this got us an F Score of 0.825. \
 We tried if we would get better results by using preprocessed datasets: